flutter/website/src/content/app-architecture/architecture-concepts.md

 this:

 1. [UI layer] An event occurs due to user interaction, such as a button being clicked.
-The widget’s event handler callback invokes a method exposed by a class in the logic layer.
+The widget's event handler callback invokes a method exposed by a class in the logic layer.
 2. [Logic layer] The logic class calls methods exposed by a repository that know how to mutate the data.